YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 High-performance computing uses tens of thousands to millions of processors or processor cores for parallel computing, which has the advantages of being more stable and efficient when performing heavy numerical computing tasks, and its running speed is usually much faster than the fastest laptop or server system.

-<tweet>HPC is a technology that uses clusters of powerful processors that work in parallel to process massive, multidimensional data sets and solve complex problems at extremely high speeds.[1](https://www.ibm.com/topics/hpc)</tweet>
+<tweet>HPC is a technology that uses clusters of powerful processors that work in parallel to process massive, multidimensional data sets and solve complex problems at extremely high speeds.<a href="https://www.ibm.com/topics/hpc">[1]</a></tweet>

  [DTU Computing Center](https://www.hpc.dtu.dk/) manages the cluster and is open to all students and employees [^33].
-The facility runs on the Linux  system and uses the LSF (Load Sharing Facility) platform to schedule and manage jobs in the cluster.
+The facility runs on the Linux  system and uses the LSF (Load Sharing Facility) platform to schedule and manage jobs in the task pool.
 The following code block shows a brief example of calling CPU resources.